gyrogami logo

 • Recommendation: 8 Overall, it has proven invaluable.

 Final thoughts: We invented rolling mills for a reason.
 Could I do the job of a rolling mill?
-Close, but what a colossal waste of time and energy!
-That's how we did it thousands of years ago, hammer and anvil.
+Close, but a hammer and anvil are a colossal waste of time and energy!
 Technology has made it considerably faster with unparalleled accuracy.
 Just waiting for Durston to get proper customer service.

 Posted by M: December 17, 2020